 6.1.6 SING Fonts (Glyphlets)

-SING fonts (Smart Independent Glyphlets) are technically an extension of the OpenType font format.
-SING fonts have been developed as a solution to the Gaiji problem with CJK text, i.e. custom glyphs which are not encoded in Unicode or any of the common CJK legacy encodings.
-For more details on the SING architecture you can download the Adobe Glyphlet Development Kit (GDK) for SING Gaiji Architecture at the following location:
+SING fonts (Smart Independent Glyphlets) are an extension of the OpenType font format.
+SING fonts have been developed as a solution to the Gaiji problem with CJK text, i.e. custom glyphs which are not encoded in Unicode.